 Why local

 Cloud LLMs are wonderful until you are on a flight, behind a client VPN, editing code with sensitive data, or burning through a monthly token budget faster than is reasonable.
 The quality gap between the best frontier models and the best local-runnable models has narrowed dramatically — a quantised 9B Qwen model on a modest NVIDIA card is now perfectly capable of the “reformat this function, add a docstring, write a test” type of work that makes up most of a coding assistant’s day.
+And the 35B-A3B MoE models now benchmark in Sonnet 4.5 territory.

 The benchmarks